-Quarterly National Accounts (QNA) provide timely and comprehensive information on economic developments compared to annual national accounts statistics and short-term indicators.
+Quarterly National Accounts (QNA) provide timely and comprehensive information on economic developments compared to annual GDP data and short-term indicators.
 They serve as a framework to assess, analyze, and monitor current economic conditions.
 The primary advantage of QNA is its ability to integrate various short-term indicators into a consistent national account's framework.
-However, QNA estimates rely on limited data compared to annual GDP estimates.
+However, QNA estimates rely on limited, less detailed, and less reliable data sources compared to annual GDP estimates.

-The consistency between quarterly and annual GDP estimates are maintained by using a process called benchmarking.
-Benchmarking ensures quarterly estimates are aligned with annual GDP data, in that the sum of the four quarters corresponds to their annual value.
+To maintain consistency between quarterly and annual GDP estimates, QNA uses a process called benchmarking.
+Benchmarking aligns quarterly estimates with annual GDP data, ensuring that the sum of the four quarters equals the corresponding annual value.
 This process helps preserve the quarterly pattern of economic activity while ensuring coherence with more reliable annual estimates.